Deeplodocus/deeplodocus/docs/tutorials/coco.md

 mandatory_transforms_end: Null
 ```

-The first of these transforms the label by formatting it into an array of size (100 x 5) and normalising the bounding box coordinates.
+The first stage is use to format the label into an array of size (100 x 5), then normalise the box coordinates by the corresponding image shape.
-In this array, each row corresponds to a new ground truth object and the 5 columns contain to the centre point, width, height and class of each object (x, y, w, h, cls).

-After the boxes have been normalised, the second transform is used to resize the input image to (448 x 448 x 3).

-!!! note "How does this work?"
-    **Stage 1:**

-    - An input (image) is inputted to the **[reformat_pointer](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/input.py)** function, which returns:
+- An input (image) is given to the **[reformat_pointer](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/input.py)** function, which returns:
-        - The given image (unchanged),
+    - the image (unchanged) and,
-        - A **TransformData** object that stores the shape of the given image as well as a second transform function named **[reformat](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/label.py)**.
+    - a **TransformData** object that stores the shape of the given image as well as a second transform function named **[reformat](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/label.py)**.
-    - Becuase the label transformer points to the input transformer, the label will inputted to the function specified by this **TransformData** object, which:
+- Since the label transformer points to the input transformer, the label will inputted to the function specified by this **TransformData** object, which:
-        - Formats the label into a numpy array,
+    - formats the label into a numpy array and,
-        - Normalises the box coordinages w.r.t the given image shape.
+    - normalises the box coordinages w.r.t the given image shape.

-    **Stage 2:**
+The second stage is responsible for resizing the input image to (448 x 448 x 3).

-    - The input (image) is then given to the **[resize](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/input.py)** function, which returns:
+- The image is inputted to the **[resize](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/input.py)** function, which returns:
-        - The image, resized to (448 x 448),
+    - the image, resized to (448 x 448) and,
-        - A **TransformData** object that points to an **[empty](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/__init__.py)** transformer function.
+    - a **TransformData** object that points to an **[empty](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/__init__.py)** transformer function.
 - The label is given to the **[empty](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/__init__.py)** transform.
     - This is just a place holder transform - the label is returned unchanged.

 This process is illustrated below:

 ![TransformerPipeline](../figures/tutorials/coco/transformer.png  "TransformerPipeline")